 Body Corporate & Strata Inspection App

 InspectPro is the mobile inspection app built for body corporate and strata common area assessments.
-Walk through lobbies, car parks, rooftops, and shared facilities — documenting defects, maintenance issues, and compliance items with annotated photos and professional PDF reports delivered from your iPhone.
+Walk through lobbies, car parks, rooftops, and shared facilities — documenting defects, maintenance issues, and compliance items with commented and tagged photos and professional PDF reports delivered from your iPhone.

 Why body corporate and strata inspections are critical